laibanadeem1/Credit-Card-Fraud-Detection/README.md

 | 0.5 (default) | 0.95 | 0.76 | 0.84 |
 | 0.6 | 0.98 | 0.69 | 0.81 |

-Since missing a fraudulent transaction is generally costlier than a false alarm, a threshold of 0.2 was selected for deployment.
+Since missing a fraudulent transaction is generally costlier than a false alarm, F2 (which weights recall more heavily than F1) was used as the deciding metric rather than F1.
+A threshold of 0.2 was selected, giving an F2-score of 0.81 on the test set versus 0.79 at the default threshold.
 This improves recall from 0.76 to 0.82 at a moderate precision cost (0.95 to 0.77).

+Train-set performance at the same threshold (precision 0.86, recall 0.85, F1 0.86, F2 0.85) is close to the test-set result, confirming the model generalizes well rather than overfitting to the training data.

+### Additional Experiments

+Undersampling and ADASYN were also tested as alternative imbalance-handling strategies.
+Both showed the same pattern as SMOTE: high recall but impractically low precision, and were not selected for the final model.
+A false-negative analysis was also performed, comparing feature averages between missed fraud cases and correctly identified fraud cases, to understand what the model consistently struggles to detect.

 ## Limitations